Skip to content

 ASP._Page_site_elements_razor_entry_records_course_record_cshtml

-Please note: You will need to have access to 100 hours of teaching practice.
-This can be full-time, part-time, paid or voluntary.
+Please note: You will need to have access to a minimum of 250 hours of placement (of which at least 150 hours must be teaching contact time).
+This can be full-time, part-time, paid, or voluntary

 Overview